 Avoid taking any other antibiotics with Alodox unless your doctor has told you to.

-Avoid exposure to sunlight or tanning beds.
-Alodox can make you sunburn more easily.
+Alodox could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
 If you have diarrhea that is watery or bloody, call your doctor.
 Do not use anti-diarrhea medicine unless your doctor tells you to.